 It took a few more years before Jeremy realized just how bad of shape he was in.
 He was depressed and began to withdraw from society, to the point where going to the grocery store was incredibly tough.
 He avoided things he used to enjoy and depression started taking over and he began to put together a plan to take his own life.

 Jeremy applied to an intense, 3 phase program that put him back in the saddle and working with horses.
 Having grown up around horses, it was a comfortable reminder of how capable he was.
 He began to realize that he was not broken and the horses were looking to him for leadership and guidance.
 He began to thrive and move forward, knocking down barriers that once kept him withdrawn.

-Jeremy completed the program after spending a month in Wyoming.
-During the month Val taught Jeremy a foundation in horsemanship while working carefully and diligently to draw Jeremy out of his shell all the while establishing a wonderful bond.
+Jeremy completed the program after spending a month in Wyoming as an apprentice with a horse trainer.
+During the month he built a solid foundation in horsemanship while carefully and diligently working on building his confidence.

 As Jeremy returned to New Mexico he feared that if his work and interaction with horses stopped, he would surely regress to where he was before.
 After lots of discussion with his wife, Rose, they decided to start a program where he could put to use the gift he had been given and pay it forward to help other people.

 Charlie Five has evolved to become a program that uses Jeremy's experience as a model to serve other Veterans.
 The goal is to get horses to Veterans who have participated in equine therapy so they can continue their growth and forward motion on their own.